talexandru1987/DevOps-Course-Starter/README.md

 client.list_database_names()
 ```

+## Setting up the app Authentication using GitHub

 ## Setting Up GitHub OAuth

 After setting up the application in GitHub, you need to add the details to this section of the .env file: